cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   allowed us gratefully to use their cryptographic libraries.
-  These libraries distributed with CrypTool are not allowed to be used in another context than CrypTool without contacting the mentioned companies and asking for their current terms of licence.
+  These libraries distributed with CrypTool are not allowed to be used in another context than CrypTool without contacting the mentioned companies and asking for their current terms of license.

 Also we want to cordially thank the open source developers, who encouraged us with their code or who build code we can use, e.g.